knh11545/openrefine4searching/ISRCTN/README.md

 ## Deduplication

+We may have overlapping search results from the individual searchs.
+I.e. a single guideline entry may ocuur more than once in our dataset.

 In the following steps we will deduplicate records and therefore delete some data.
-If a complete record of the data returned from searching the guideline register is wanted then now would be a good time to save an archive file of the OpenRefine project at the current state of the workflow.
-This file can be imported into OpenRefine for further reference.

-We are still in records mode with each search term being a record.
-Now we distill the data down to individual guidelines.
-This way we go from records mode to row mode.

-Then we deduplicate the guidelines along [this guide](https://guides.library.illinois.edu/openrefine/duplicates).
+We deduplicate the guidelines along [this guide](https://guides.library.illinois.edu/openrefine/duplicates).
 A briefer documentation of this approach is found in the OpenRefine Recipes [here](https://github.com/OpenRefine/OpenRefine/wiki/Recipes#removing-duplicate-rows-when-exact-values-are-found-in-a-column).
 We use the `isrctn_id` column to deduplicate.

 ```json